Almaty: Sport

 The historic bandy team Dinamo won the Soviet Championships in 1977 and 1990 and the European Cup in 1978.
 Their home ground was Medeu.
 Bandy was introduced for the first time at the 2011 Winter Asian Games.
 Medeu was the main arena at the 2012 Bandy World Championship.
 The second arena built for the championships is an alternative field at Almaty Central Stadium.
 The city is now a candidate to host also the 2020 Bandy World Championship.
 The Federation of International Bandy has opened an office for Asia, which is located in Almaty.

 Almaty was the host of the 2017 Winter Universiade with bandy on the programme.

 The 2011 Asian Winter Games were held jointly in Almaty and Astana.
 The ice hockey and ski jumping competitions were held in the city at the Baluan Sholak Sports Palace and Sunkar International Ski Jumping Complex respectively.
 The biathlon, cross-country skiing, and ski orienteering competitions were held at the nearby Soldatskoe Valley Cross Country Skiing and Biathlon Stadium; the Alpine skiing and bandy competitions were held in nearby Shymbulak and Medeo respectively.

 The Yenbek Almaty ice hockey team played from 1965 to 1985 and from 1999 to 2009.
-HC Almaty currently plays in the Kazakhstan Hockey Championship.
+HC Almaty plays in the Kazakhstan Hockey Championship.

 The city's primary football team is FC Kairat founded in 1954 and one of the most successful Kazakh clubs.
 The club made history by qualifying for the 2025-26 UEFA Champions League, thus becoming only the second Kazakhstani football club to do so.
 Futsal club AFC Kairat has won the UEFA Futsal Cup in 2012–13 and 2014–15.
 Basketball team BC Almaty won the 2015 and 2016 editions of the Kazakhstan Basketball Cup.